kylebebak/py-geohash-any/README.md

 ## LICENSE
-This code is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).
+This code is licensed under the [MIT License](https://opensource.org/licenses/MIT).

-The author of `urlsafe.py` is: <http://stackoverflow.com/users/64474/miles>.
-The code was posted on Stack Overflow, and is thus licensed under a Creative Commons Attribution-ShareAlike License.